traveloka/rps/README.md

 yarn start
 ````
 ## Pass additional property to StateComponent
-To have flexibility passing additional property to StateComponent, in `pageState` HOC in Class Method, you must pass StateComponent.
+To pass additional property to StateComponent, in `pageState` HOC in Class Method, you must pass `payload` object.
 Example:
 ```javascript
 // Loading.js